Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 640 DDR3 should be a small bit faster than the Radeon HD 3850 1GB overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GT 640 DDR3 should in theory be just a bit superior to the Radeon HD 3850 1GB overall. (explain)

-Texel RateThe GeForce GT 640 DDR3 should be much (about 169%) more effective at anisotropic filtering than the Radeon HD 3850 1GB. (explain)
+Texel RateThe GeForce GT 640 DDR3 will be a lot (more or less 169%) faster with regards to texture filtering than the Radeon HD 3850 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison